 This might not come as a big surprise, but the caffeine in coffee and other common beverages is stimulating, which can be great in the morning but not so helpful when you're trying to wind down for bed.

 If you've ever gotten sleepy from a glass of wine or a cocktail, you might be surprised to learn that alcohol can actually disrupt sleep.
-That's because it affects your body's natural production of melatonin and can cause or ramp up symptoms of sleep apnea, such as snoring.
+That's because it affects your body's natural production of melatonin9 and can cause or ramp up symptoms of sleep apnea10, such as snoring.

 "Alcohol can make you feel like you're sleeping deeper, but it can cause problems with sleep architecture, namely affecting the second half of sleep, meaning you spend less time in REM," Albina says.
 If you're having trouble getting enough good-quality sleep, consider avoiding alcohol altogether.